cliftonm/clifton_lib/README.md

 # CliftonLib

-TODO: Write a gem description

-## Installation

-Add this line to your application's Gemfile:

-    gem 'clifton_lib'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install clifton_lib

-## Usage

 This is a collection of useful functionality that I require for various projects that I'm working on.

 In version 0.0.1, I've implemented several XML helper classes, similar to .NET's XmlDocument, to facilitate the creation and serialization of XML.
 In this version, the support is bare bones but sufficient for what I need done.

-For example usage, see the xml_document_tests.rb file.

 Why do this?